wp-plugins/simple-links/readme.txt

 Goes through the entire database and replaces all instances of the test domain at Go Live time.
 Can also be used to replace all instances when changing domains.

 Allows table by table selection for any issues with widgets/plugins and such.

-Goes through the entire database and replaces all instances of the test domain at Go Live time.
-Can also be used to replace all instances when changing domains.

-Allows table by table selection for any issues with widgets/plugins and such.

 == Installation ==